Board of Directors

 Most home builders include at least a one-year home warranty that covers several interior and exterior elements of the home.
 If homeowners have a concern related to the construction of their home they should contact their neighborhood association management company regarding exterior items and their home builder if they have concerns about any of the interior elements of their home.

-Creekside Townhomes Annual Meeting
+Creekside Townhomes Open Board Meeting

 Daybreak Community Center